Makio64/Template-Modules/README.md

 ```

 ### Features
-- Fast compilation for your stylus / jade / coffeescript
+- Fast compilation for your stylus / jade / coffeescript / glsl
 - Sourcemap for coffeescript & stylus
 - Use [shader-loader](https://github.com/Makio64/shader-loader) to handle your glsl files + chunks
 - Server with livereload ( reload your browser when you change a file )